vabruzzo/express-deconstructed/README.md

 2.  the `next()` function simply sets a boolean, `processNextMiddle`, to `true`.
 If it's not called the next middleware never gets processed.
 Try removing a `next()` from one of the middlewares to see what happens. (the client never receives a response)
 3. On each simulated http request, a new instance of the request object and a new instance of the response object are create.
 These are passed to each middleware.
 4. The `json` method attached to the Response prototype simulates the end of a request/response cycle, at which point the client receives the response.
 When that method is called in the route handler there is no call of `next()`.
 Hence, if we `app.use()` any additional middlewares after that route handler, that middleware would never get reached (since the route handler, as we've coded it, processes all requests).

+I plan to add a lot more to this deconstruction, beginning with an implementation of the express Router API.
+This will also be the topic for a series of articles.
+I will link to them here when they are complete!